Svenska sv

 Purpose and Objectives

-The aim is to develop and test technology that makes it possible to measure biomass in seaweed farms in a reliable and cost-effective manner.
+The aim is to develop and test digital technology that makes it possible to measure growth and biomass in seaweed farms more effectively.

 The goal is to:

-In the long term, this could lead to:
+In the long run, this could lead to:

 Short info